Welcome to my website. How can I help?

 Thank you for visiting my website.

-I'm a clinical psychologist, neuropsychologist, psychological psychotherapist and EMDR consultant and supervisor based in Bloomsbury, Central London.
+I'm a clinical psychologist, psychological psychotherapist and EMDR consultant and supervisor based in Bloomsbury, Central London and, especially during this COVID-19 Coronavirus pandemic, now working virtually and online using phone, FaceTime, Skype and Zoom.

-I can offer help with the whole range of psychological problems in people aged 16 and over, including anxiety, depression, obsessions, compulsions and addictions (substance use, gambling and sex and love addictions).
-I have particular experience and expertise in working with survivors of traumas of all kinds including abuse (emotional, physical, pschological and sexual), accidents, disaster and war, including substantial expertise in working with the difficulties experienced by present and past members of the uniformed services and in psychological aspects of the management of major incidents and disasters.
+I can offer help with trauma in children and adolescents using EMDR and with the whole range of psychological problems, including those related to the pandemic, in people aged 16 and over, including: anxiety, depression, obsessions, compulsions and addictions (substance use, gambling and sex and love addictions). and trauma - I have particular experience and expertise in working with survivors of traumas of all kinds including abuse (emotional, physical, pschological and sexual), accidents, disaster and war, substantial expertise in working with the difficulties experienced by present and past members of the uniformed services and in psychological aspects of the management of major incidents and disasters.
 I also work on a voluntary basis with organisations working with refugees, asylum seekers and migrants.

 Please do contact me if you think that I may be able to help.